centiservice/mats3/README.md

 If you squint really hard, this could look like a single service method, receiving a DTO, performing two synchronous/blocking service calls, and then return a DTO as response.

-*(Note: There are several other features, like fire-and-forget style `initiator.send(..)`, "broadcast" pub/sub (topic) `matsFactory.topicTerminator(..)` with corresponding `initiator.publish(..)`, `context.next()` to jump to the next stage which can be good if you conditionally need to perform a request or not, "sideloads" for larger String or byte arrays, "trace properties" which works a bit like thread locals or "flow scoped variables", interactive and non-persistent flags which concerns the entire Mats flow, and much more..)*
+*(Note: There are several other features, like fire-and-forget style `initiator.send(..)`, "broadcast" pub/sub (topic) `matsFactory.subscriptionTerminator(..)` with corresponding `initiator.publish(..)`, `context.next()` to jump to the next stage which can be good if you conditionally need to perform a request or not, "sideloads" for larger Strings or byte arrays, "trace properties" which works a bit like thread locals or "flow scoped variables", interactive and non-persistent flags which concerns the entire Mats flow, and much more..)*

 ## Stages are independent